An Introduction to Possible Biomedical Causes and Treatments for Autism Spectrum Disorders

 - Methylcobalamin, which is one type of vitamin B-12, is often used to help activate biochemical pathways related to sulfur detoxification as well as methylation.
-The common way to administer Methyl B-12 in by subcutaneous injection (Neubrander, 2005).
+The common way to administer Methyl B-12 in by subcutaneous injection (Neubrander, 2005; James 2009).

 - Chelation is a treatment to rid the body of heavy metals.
 In healthy individuals, the kidneys and other organs do this appropriately.
 There are various substances and programs used to chelate.
-Information on this is very diverse and somewhat controversial (Green, 2006).
+Information on this is very diverse and somewhat controversial (Green, 2006; Herbert 2013).

-- Metabolic imbalances including oxidative stress may be treated with various supplements, vitamins, minerals, and amino acids (James et. al, 2004).
+- Metabolic imbalances including oxidative stress may be treated with various supplements, vitamins, minerals, and amino acids (James et. al., 2004; Herbert 2013).